FBA aggregators are becoming more common in e-commerce. For business acquisitions, the top five companies raised over $2 billion.

 The seller finances a portion of the purchase price.
 For example, the buyer pays only 60% of the purchase price at closing and makes monthly interest-only payments until the seller receives the remaining 40%.

 In a partial buyout, the seller keeps a stake.
 As a result, the seller often remains active in the business.
-This can result in a second (and even more lucrative) pay-day when the whole business is eventually sold later.
+Even more, money can be made when the whole business is sold at some point later.

 Some transactions include post-sale consulting agreements where the seller advises the new owner.
 They are frequently used when a new owner is unfamiliar with the business model or wishes to train employees.